roman-milk/roman-milk.github.io/the-breast-machine.md

  It had been the only way out, making him take them both.
 Remembering the second orgasm left her feeling bad.
 Thinking how good it was, left her feeling naughty, and she smiled.

  He would have to be woken up before Sabrina, and seriously talked to.
 He was a sensible young man, so maybe it wouldn't be too awful.
-Report_Story #1